apache/helix/site-releases/trunk/src/site/markdown/Features.md

 #### CUSTOM

 Helix offers a third mode called CUSTOM, in which application can completely control the placement and state of each replica.
 Applications will have to implement an interface that Helix will invoke when the cluster state changes.
-Within this callback, the application can recompute the idealstate.
-Helix will then issue appropriate transitions such that Idealstate and Currentstate converges.
+Within this callback, the application can recompute the IdealState.
+Helix will then issue appropriate transitions such that IdealState and CurrentState converges.

 ```
 {